IDAES/idaes-pse/docs/property_models/water.rst

 :math:`P=P_{\text{sat}}` or :math:`T=T_{\text{sat}}` constraint can be added.

 Using the T-P-x formulation requires better initial guesses than the P-H form.
+It is not strictly necessary but it is best to try to get an initial guess that is in the correct phase region for the expected result model.

 Expressions
 ~~~~~~~~~~~